rarezhang/top_notch_essays/README.md

 - ...(new system) significantly outperformed the other approaches

 ### gap
+- xxx is being unduly neglected or ignored in xxx
 - the poor performance of existing systems impacts their effectiveness
 - the performance of ... is inadequate
 - there is a need for xxx that utilize ... coupled with improved ... for ...